-Adventure Sailing and more, for Teens by Teens
+Adventure Sailing and More

-Ship 6 is year-round co-ed seamanship and leadership program for teens age 14 and up.
+Ship 6 is a year-round co-ed seamanship and leadership program for teens age 14 and up.
 Prior sailing experience is recommended but not required.
-Beginners are welcome.
-The program goal is to develop able sailors capable of handling the boat and crew as if it were their own.
-Individual development and team work sail side by side in Ship 6.
+Beginners are welcome!

 Make no mistake about it, Ship 6 is an active sailing program and sails frequently from April to November each year, including Tuesday nights and weekends.
 This much sailing exposes the ship and crew to the broad spectrum of the boating environment.
 Ship 6 teaches the skills necessary to not merely survive in this environment but to thrive and excel in it.

 As a high adventure program, Ship 6 is both physically and intellectually challenging.
 Youth Leadership opportunities abound.
-We are the only Sea Scout Ship between NYC and Fairfield, CT.

-Ship 6 is a volunteer run and youth led program.
-It builds character, resourcefulness and confidence.
 Many of our crew keep a strong interest in sailing and the maritime industry long after their Ship 6 experience.
-Amongst our alumni we have Engineers, Marine Biologists, Commercial Ship Captains, Sail Designers, Naval Architects, Ocean racers, Marina Managers, and more.
+Amongst our alumni we have Engineers, Marine Biologists, Commercial Ship Captains, Sail Designers, Naval Architects, Ocean racers, Marina Managers, Cost Guard and Navy Officers, Business Owners and more.

 Things you should know: